 - Passed as argument

 - The C functions implementing foreign predicates are passed their arguments as term references.
 These references may be read or unified.
 Writing to these variables causes undefined behaviour.

 - Created by PL_new_term_ref()

 A term created by PL_new_term_ref() is normally used to build temporary terms or to be written by one of the interface functions.
-For example, PL_get_arg() writes a reference to
+For example, PL_get_arg() writes a reference to the term argument in its last argument.

 - Created by PL_new_term_refs (int n)

-This function returns a set of term references with the same characteristics as - Created by PL_copy_term_ref (term_t t) Creates a new term reference to the same term as the argument.
+This function returns a set of term references with the same characteristics as PL_new_term_ref().
+See PL_open_query().

+- Created by PL_copy_term_ref (term_t t)

+Creates a new term reference to the same term as the argument.
 The term may be written to.

 See figure 12.2.